 Dredged Area

 Depth Contour

+This also suppresses the safety contour, the shallow water pattern, the catzoc pattern, text indicating the dredged depth and contour labels.

-The process to construct the safety contour then consists of a selection of common edges from rectangular extents for each S-102 dataset point (including vertical uncertainty), as shown in Figure C-4-4.
+The process to construct the enhanced safety contour then consists of a selection of common edges from rectangular extents for each S-102 dataset point, as shown in Figure D-1-4.